 These theatre masks were carved in marble and in a larger size than those worn by the actors during performances.
 They were used throughout the Greco-Roman world in the ornamentation of public buildings, including theatres, as decorations of the scenae frontes (stages) and the façades.

-At Hadrian’s Villa, they decorated the Odeon, a small theatre that could held around 1,200 people and located at the southern end of the villa.
+At Hadrian’s Villa, they decorated the Odeon, a small theatre that could hold around 1,200 people and located at the southern end of the villa.
 Eight marble statues depicting seated muses were also unearthed in the odeon (see post here).
 Theatre masks of this kind were often found in the villas and gardens of wealthy Romans, where they evoked an atmosphere of Greek culture and proclaimed the sophisticated intellectual interests of their Roman owners.

-In antiquity there were three specific varieties of theatrical performance; tragedy, comedy and satyr play.
+In antiquity, there were three specific varieties of theatrical performance; tragedy, comedy and satyr play.
 Each performance was masked.
 The rhetorician Pollux, writing in the 2nd century AD at the time of Commodus, catalogues in his Onomasticon (lexicon) some twenty-eight masks for tragedy, forty-four masks for comedy, four satyr masks and other special masks divided into different categories (old men, young men, male servants and women).

 As well as monumental theatrical masks, protomes were also used to adorn theatre buildings.
 Two protomes of Attis were found at Hadrian’s Villa.
 They must have also decorated the scaenae frons of the odeon.
-Attis was associated with pantomime and with the theatre of Rome through the scenic games of the Magalesia, a festival celebrated in honor of Cybele, the Magna Mater, as explained by G. Wootton in her study of the “Mask of Attis Oscilla”.
+Attis was associated with pantomime and with the theatre of Rome through the scenic games of the Magalesia, a festival celebrated in honour of Cybele, the Magna Mater, as explained by G. Wootton in her study of the “Mask of Attis Oscilla”.

 In addition, three mosaic panels in opus vermiculatum recovered from the Imperial Palace complex, in a room known today as the Sala a Tre Navate (Hall of Three Aisles), show theatrical marks.
 One panel depicts four masks representing Greek and Latin comedy and Greek and Latin tragedy, along with a lyre and a broken amphora.
 Another shows a mask on a pedestal with the attributes of Apollo; a griffin, lyre and bow a quiver.
 The third panel represents a mask on a rock, surrounded by the attributes of Dionysus; a thyrsus, a kantharos and a leopard gnawing at the strap of a tympanun.